skillrepos/containers/codespace-labs.md

 Notice the STATUS field.
 What does the “ImagePullBackOff ” or “ErrImagePull” status mean?

 5. We need to investigate why this is happening.
-Let's do two things to make this easier.
-First, let's set the default namespace to be 'roar' instead of 'default' so we don't have to pass *-n roar* all of the time.
+Let's set the default namespace to be 'roar' instead of 'default' so we don't have to pass *-n roar* all of the time.

 ```